钙化性肌腱炎 资料

 Anatomy & Pathophysiology

-- The theoretical concept of a high acromion index resulting in an increased upward force against the subacromial space influencing pain and function in calcifying tendinitis of the shoulder was not supported [49].
+- The theoretical concept that a high acromion index results in increased upward force against the subacromial space, influencing pain and function in calcifying tendinitis, was not supported [40].

 Classification